zoe-walker/Visualizations/docs/data-shape-schema.md

 For example

-The user interface directive is telling the UI through the `name` argument to display the name field as "Example Name" and not the alias name "aliasName", and through the `default` argument to set the value on first presentation as the name of the element:
+The user interface directive is telling the UI through the `name` argument to display the name field as "Example Name" and not the field name "aliasName", and through the `default` argument to set the value on first presentation as the name of the element:
 ```
 type example implements MooDElement {
    aliasName: String @UI (default: "name" name: "Example Name")